 We have put together a list of all that you will need for a successful and comfortable expedition.
 We offer a rental program for most of the big ticket items like fly rods, reels, sleeping bags, etc..

-Here is a link to download the complete Blue Ridge Packing List.
+Here is a link to download the complete Packing List (NC Blue Ridge).
 If you are interested in renting some or all of the big ticket items on the packing list click here to download the Equipment Rental Form.